 Proud Story

-During my internship, I took end-to-end ownership of an original revenue event by pitching an idea that was not part of the initial ideation pool.
+During my internship, I pitched an original revenue event that was not part of the initial ideation pool and guided it to launch.

-I managed the entire process from the initial pitch to production, balancing Visual UI, interaction logic, and revenue modeling to ensure the game was both engaging for players and profitable for the business.
+I managed the Matching Cards Project from the initial pitch to production, balancing visual UI, interaction logic, and revenue modeling to ensure the game was both engaging for players and profitable for the business.

 Events Details